A Social Network Analysis of Occupational Segregation: A model of occupational segregation

-To strengthen the equilibrium concept, we restrict ourselves to \textit{stable equilibria}.
+To strengthen the equilibrium concept, we restrict ourselves to \textit{stable }equilibria.
 We use a simple stability concept based on a standard myopic adjustment process of strategies, which takes place before the education decision is made.
 That is, we think of the equilibrium as the outcome of an adjustment process.
-In this process, individuals repeatedly announce their preferred education choice, and more and more workers revise their education choice if it is profitable to do so, given the choice of the other workers.\footnote{\baselineskip=18pt plus 2pt \lineskip=3pt minus 1pt \lineskiplimit=2pt One could think of such a process as the discussions students have before the end of the high school about their preferred career.
-An alternative with a longer horizon is an overlapping generations model, in which the education choice of each new generation partly depends on the choice of the previous generation. } Concretely, we consider stationary points of a dynamic system guided by the differential equation $\dot{\mu}_{X} =k\Delta\Pi^{X}(\mu_{R},\mu_{G})$.
-This implies that $\mu\equiv(\mu_{R} ,\mu_{G})$ is a stable equilibrium if it is an equilibrium and (i) for $X\in\{R,G\}$: $\partial\Delta\Pi^{X}/\partial\mu_{X}<0$ if $\Delta\Pi^{X}=0$; (ii) det$(D\Delta\Pi(\mu))>0$ if $\Delta\Pi^{R}=0$ and $\Delta\Pi^{G}=0$, where $D\Delta\Pi(\mu)$ is the Jacobian of $(\Delta\Pi^{R},\Delta\Pi^{G})$ with respect to $\mu$.
+In this process, individuals repeatedly announce their preferred education choice, and more and more workers revise their education choice if it is profitable to do so, given the choice of the other workers.\footnote{One could think of such a process as the discussions students have before the end of the high school about their preferred career.
+An alternative with a longer horizon is an overlapping generations model, in which the education choice of each new generation partly depends on the choice of the previous generation.} Concretely, we consider stationary points of a dynamic system guided by the differential equation $\dot{\mu}_{X} =k\Delta\Pi^{X}(\mu_{R},\mu_{G})$.
+We define $\mu\equiv(\mu_{R},\mu_{G})$ a \textit{stable equilibrium} if and only if it is an equilibrium and (i) for $X\in\{R,G\}$: $\partial\Delta\Pi^{X}/\partial\mu_{X}<0$ if $\Delta\Pi^{X}=0$; (ii) det$(D\Delta\Pi(\mu))>0$ if $\Delta\Pi^{R}=0$ and $\Delta\Pi^{G}=0$, where $D\Delta\Pi(\mu)$ is the Jacobian of $(\Delta\Pi^{R},\Delta\Pi^{G})$ with respect to $\mu$.

-We assumed that individuals first choose an education, and then form a network of job contacts (see next subsection).
+We assumed that individuals first choose an education, and then form a network of job contacts (see the next subsection).
 As a consequence, individuals have to make \emph{expectations} about the network they could form, and base their education decisions on these expectations.
-This is in contrast to some of the earlier work on the role of networks in the labour market.
-In that research, the network was supposed to be already in place, or the network was formed in the first stage (Montgomery 1991, Calv\'{o}-Armengol 2004, Calv\'{o}-Armengol and Jackson 2004).
+This is in contrast to some of the earlier work on the role of networks in the labor market.
+In that research, the network was supposed to be already in place, or the network was formed in the first stage (\citet{Montgomery 1991}, \citet{calvo}, \citet{calvojackson1}).